wp-plugins/user-switching/readme.txt

  * Switch back: Instantly switch back to your originating account.
  * Switch off: Log out of your account but retain the ability to instantly switch back in again.
  * It's completely secure (see the *Security* section below).
- * Compatible with WordPress, WordPress Multisite and BuddyPress.
+ * Compatible with WordPress, WordPress Multisite, BuddyPress and bbPress.

 = Security =